BOD and Staff

 Olivia has benefited from incredible arts education her whole life.
 She credits her interest in poetry, visual culture, and social justice to these transformative experiences.
 After graduating from Whitman College with a Bachelor of Arts in Art History and Visual Culture Studies, Olivia was an intern at Wordstock and Hawthorne Books.
 Most recently, she worked as the Operations Coordinator for a local holistic nutrition company.

-Karena Salmond, Youth Program Director (Portland)
+Karena Salmond, Youth Program Director (Portland), Pronouns: She/Her/Hers

 Karena brings over a decade of arts education experience to Caldera, having worked with young people in out-of-school programs in the Midwest and the Bay Area.
 Prior to joining Caldera, she served as Program Director with San Francisco-based Performing Arts Workshop.
 Karena hails from Kalamazoo, Michigan, and is proud to call Portland home after stints in Chicago and San Francisco.
 When not working, she can be found in neighborhood parks with her twins or at the occasional dance class.
 Karena believes in the power of art to create social change and Caldera’s strength in helping students develop their voice.